(Section 1 of 12)

 Cash transfers lead to positive nutritional outcomes and a multiplier effect —

 Mr Kenny then moves on to cite a randomised trial conducted in rural Mexico by Jesse Cunha of the Naval Postgraduate School.

 This trial examined how welfare delivered via cash payments would differ in outcome to welfare delivered via highly conditional, in-kind benefit food programme.

 This study found that cash recipients didn’t spend more on tobacco or alcohol, and concluded that those who received cash experienced the same improvements in nutrition and child-health measures as those who received food.

 In other words, Kenny said that “at less cost to the government, cash programs led to the same health outcomes as food-based programs, but also provided additional resources for recipients to spend on schooling, medicine, and transport”.

 Mr Kenny then importantly points out that these results were not just one-off findings.
-He says that “in many cases, cash programs are simply much more effective than in-kind transfers at turning dollars spent into positive nutritional outcomes”.
+He says that “in many cases, cash programs are simply much more effective than [highly conditional] in-kind transfers at turning dollars spent into positive nutritional outcomes”.